With a total of 13 Olympic medals (including four golds), Great Britain currently sit fourth in the all-time medal table.

 There was to be no such success for the men this time round though.
 Going into the last group game, they knew victory over Australia would see them qualify for the semi-finals.
 But the Kookaburras were just too strong, beating them 6-0 and ensuring GB could not secure a third consecutive Olympic medal.
 They eventually finished in sixth.

-After medals at three consecutive Games, GB's hockey teams endured another slump that saw them unable to secure any further silverware for the next four Olympics.
+After medals at three consecutive Games, GB's hockey teams endured a drop in form that saw them unable to secure any further silverware for the next four Olympics.
 The women finished fourth in 1996 - beaten to the bronze on penalties by the Dutch - but that was the closest either side came across a difficult few years in which the women did not qualify for the 2004 Games in Athens.

 As the Games returned to the UK for the first time since 1948, hopes were high that Great Britain would secure their first Olympic medal in 20 years at London 2012.
 The women duly provided it too, winning bronze in front of thousands of cheering fans while the men came agonisingly close, finishing fourth.